denger69/Data_Analytics_Project/README.md

 [View Dashboard](Project_1-Dashboard)

-**Excel skills used for the analysis include charts, formulas and functions, data validation, and conditional formatting.**
+Excel skills used for the analysis include charts, formulas and functions, data validation, and conditional formatting.

 **Data Jobs Dataset**

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
-It includes detailed information on:
+The dataset for this project features real-world data science job information from 2023, serving as a solid foundation for data analysis using Excel.
+It includes comprehensive details on various aspects such as:-

 👨‍💼 Job titles